 For producers and sellers, the situation is more complicated:

-In Austria, the sale of food and food supplements containing CBD is generally prohibited.
-The reason for this is a decree of the Ministry of Health from December 2018, which refers to the Novel Food Ordinance.
-This means that food and cosmetics containing CBD cannot be legally sold in Austria.
-Furthermore, the addition "not suitable for consumption" is required.
+In Austria, the sale of food and dietary supplements containing CBD is generally prohibited.
+The reason for this is a decree issued by the Ministry of Health in December 2018, which refers to the Novel Food Ordinance.

 However, since the hemp plant itself does not fall under the Novel Food Regulation, extracts from the hemp plant can be sold legally.
 Therefore, many manufacturers of CBD products only offer hemp extracts that contain CBD.
 These include in particular full-spectrum extracts from the hemp plant.